 ABOUT THE PROJECT

 The City is planning the future of Calgary’s thriving main streets.
-The Main Streets initiative is going to make policy and land use improvements to the 33 Avenue S.W. main streets area, to encourage a vibrant public realm, greater variety of retail and small business, and to increase local services and housing choices.
+The Main Streets initiative is going to make policy and land use improvements to the 33rd and 34th Avenues S.W. main streets area, to encourage a vibrant public realm, greater variety of retail and small business, and to increase local services and housing choices.
 Our team will analyze local input, economic information and infrastructure investments, to make proposed land use redesignations and amendments to the local area plans.

-Your input will inform and influence decisions about growth and land use change in your neighbourhood along the 33 Avenue S.W main street area.
+Your input will inform and influence decisions about growth and land use change in your neighbourhood along the 33rd and 34th Avenues S.W main street area.

 The "Discussing Opportunities" phase in the process is looking for input on the following: